About the Recipe: Parsley Lemon Thyme Vinaigrette

-When I was making this vinaigrette, I could not stop thinking of the Simon & Garfunkel 1966 album Parsley, Sage, Rosemary and Thyme.
-They were a popular folk duo in the 1960s and with my parents who I think owned every record!
-While this tangy, wonderful sauce doesn’t feature all of the herbs mentioned in the album, it is very tasty.
-I was inspired to create this dish by the fresh thyme in my refrigerator and a fabulous meal we enjoyed at a local restaurant Sorghum & Salt.
+While crafting this recipe, I could not stop thinking of the Simon & Garfunkel 1966 album Parsley, Sage, Rosemary and Thyme.
+Popular in folk music in the 1960s and with my parents, who I think owned every record!
+While this tangy, wonderful Parsley Lemon Thyme Vinaigrette doesn’t feature all of the herbs mentioned in the album, it is very tasty.
+Inspiration for this dish stems from some fresh thyme in my refrigerator and a fabulous meal we enjoyed at a local restaurant Sorghum & Salt.
 We enjoyed our experience at the chef’s counter and I cannot wait to go back.

 Parsley Lemon Thyme Vinaigrette